An application fee of US$75 is required. Paid by credit card within your online application.

 Proof of payment to another Duke school

-Received a waiver code from a Duke recruiter
+Received a waiver from a Duke recruiter at a live event, in person or online

 Are in a program for underrepresented students, including Project 1000 and the Gates Millennium Scholars program